szhan135/template-lab-js-unit-testing/README.md

 });
 ```

-Note that here we are checking that the string returned by the function and our string literal are equal.
+> Note: here we are checking that the string returned by the function and our string literal are equal.
 There are lots of different types of matching functions that you can use depending on your type and what you need check it against.
 You should refence [the official documentation on Jest matches](https://jestjs.io/docs/en/using-matchers) when you are trying to check something new to make sure you are checking it as efficiently and directly as possible.

 Now we can execute our tests and see if they have found any errors.
 Simply run `jest` from the command line and it should begin the execution showing you something like this.